bc-cisc3130-ty2-fall2019/assignment1/README.md

 ---

-## Questions/Issues

-Feel free to use the issue tracker for this repository ([link](https://github.com/DataMascara/cisc3130-assignment1/issues)).

 ## Submission
 If possible, submit the completed work via the GitHub Classroom link.
 Use of this platform is still experimental, so it may or may not work.
 In the case that Github Classroom doesn't work - you can email me the Java source code before the deadline.